sups-world/terminal-node-programs/todo-terminal/README.md

 `chmod +x todo.js`

-- THis turns the .js file into a runnable script.
+- This turns the .js file into a runnable script.
   - Run using `./todo.js command`

 ## Detailing process.argv[]